No products in the cart.

 • Hold for as long as you can maintain good form, up to 30 seconds.

-• Return to your starting position then repeat on other side.
+• Return to your starting position, then repeat on the other side.

 • Repeat 5 times on each side.
-As your balance improves, you can increase the number of reps you do.
+As your balance improves, you can increase the number of repetitions.

 2. Feet Apart, Arms Out

-For this first static balance exercise, stand with your feet shoulder-width apart, and stretch your arms all the way out to your sides to form a T-shape.
-Stare straight ahead and hold your position for 30 seconds.
+For this static balance exercise, stand with your feet shoulder-width apart, and stretch your arms all the way out to your sides to form a T-shape.
+Look straight ahead and hold your position for 30 seconds.

-To increase the difficulty level, try letting your arms rest down on your sides.
+To increase the difficulty, try letting your arms rest down at your sides.
 For an even greater challenge, fold your arms across your chest and hold for 30 seconds.

-Finally, for the greatest difficulty fold your arms across your chest and close your eyes.
+Finally, for the greatest challenge, fold your arms across your chest and close your eyes.
 Hold for 30 seconds.
-However, make sure you have a person with you when doing this, to prevent injury.
+However, make sure a trained caregiver or family member is with you as your eyes are closed to prevent injury.

 3. Feet Together

-These exercises are similar to the ones above, but instead of keeping your feet apart, you will bring them close together.
+These exercises are similar to the previous exercise, but instead of keeping your feet shoulder width apart, your feet will be together.
+As the feet get closer, your base of support gets smaller, challenging balance skills.

-Start with holding your arms straight out, then gradually increase the difficulty by dropping your arms to your sides.
+Bring the feet together until they are touching.
+Start with holding your arms straight out to either side, then gradually increase the difficulty by dropping your arms to your sides.
 To further challenge yourself, close your eyes.
-You can also try standing on something soft, like a pillow if you want even more difficulty.
+You can also try standing on something soft, like a pillow, to add a further challenge.
 Once again, have someone supervise you during this exercise to prevent injury.

 4. Feet Together, Turn Head